SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/dragAndDropExample.md

 ```

 This example now works as we wanted, adding and removing a border to the red element when the cursor enters it while dragging.

-Remember this looks if the **cursor** enters and leaves the bounds and not if the green element itself enters or leaves.
+Remember this looks if the **cursor** (and not the dragged element) enters and leaves the bounds and not if the green element itself enters or leaves.
 To see if two elements 'collide' you need to use the `BlBounds` API.

 ### Keyboard events